DevJoshR/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview

-    Our app will allow clients to see a visual representation of their financial information  which will included both income and expenses.
+   Our app will allow clients to see a visual representation of their financial information  which will include both their income and expenses.
     I thought of this idea because I know that budgeting can be an overwhelming task.
 This is the case for many indivisuals.
 Especially for a person who has too many finances to mentally keep track of.
-So this is where our app comes in.
+So this is where our app comes in to help.

 ### Features
  Client register/ login: clients will be able to create and manage their own indivisual accounts.
-All accounts will be secured by one-way encryption.
-Upon login, indivisuals will be able to have access to their own profiles.
+All account passwords will be secured by one-way encryption.
+Upon login, indivisuals will be able to have access to their own profiles

  Financial chart: clients will be able to see all of their entered finances in the form of a pie-table visual.
-Any financial information entered will be in its own category.
+Any financial information entered will be in its own category

  Update finances: clients will be able to alter any of the information they have entered.
 Which includes, adding, updating, or deleting any table information pictured